Belarusian partisan movement (2020–present)

-The Belarusian partisan movement is an ongoing campaign of resistance against the authoritarian regime of Alexander Lukashenko.
+The Belarusian partisan movement, sometimes called the pro-democratic insurgency in Belarus, is an ongoing campaign of resistance against the alleged authoritarian of Alexander Lukashenko.
 It began in response to the violent suppression of the 2020–2021 Belarusian protests.
 The partisans aim to depose Lukashenko's government and expel Russian troops from Belarus.

 History

+2020

+Lukashenko was declared the winner of the 2020 presidential election on 9 August 2020, intensifying the ongoing protests against his administration.
+In response the Coordination Council led by Sviatlana Tsikhanouskaya was formed on 14 August.

+Several key opposition groups aligned with the Coordination Council were formed in the autumn of 2020, such as the Cyber Partisans, Busly liaciać, and BYPOL.

 2021

-The Belarusian partisan movement emerged after the suppression of the 2020–2021 Belarusian protests.
 In January, a Belarusian was arrested after an arson attack against a T-72 tank at Ściapianka railway station in Minsk.
-The Cyber Partisans conducted a campaign of cyberattacks on the regime's internet infrastructure in mid-2021, including the release of personal information of thousands of regime officials, police, military, and regime propagandists.
-On September 25, a partisan cell under Busly liaciać attacked an OMON base in Uručča with an incendiary mixture dropped from a drone, and in December, another cell attacked a training base of the Ministry of Internal Affairs in Valoŭščyna.
-Throughout the year, partisans participated in blocking railways, destroying CCTV, damaging infrastructure used by the regime, and actions against regime officials.
+The Cyber Partisans conducted a campaign of cyberattacks on the government's internet infrastructure in mid-2021, including the release of personal information of thousands of government officials, police, military, and pro-Lukashenko propagandists.
+On September 25, a partisan cell under Busły liaciać attacked an OMON base in Uručča with an incendiary mixture dropped from a drone, and in December, another cell attacked a training base of the Ministry of Internal Affairs in Valoŭščyna.
+Throughout the year, partisans participated in blocking railways, destroying CCTV, damaging infrastructure used by the government, and actions against government officials.

 2022

 Partisan activity increased in the buildup to the 2022 Russian invasion of Ukraine.
 In mid-January, the Cyber Partisans launched a cyberattack on infrastructure of Belarusian Railways, severely delaying the movement of Russian transport in Belarus; they stated they would decrypt the systems upon the release of 50 prisoners and Russian troops being removed from Belarus.
 During the Battle of Kyiv, BYPOL and Belarusian partisans published information on how to disable railway signalling boxes, which severely disrupted the Russian logistic network.
-In March near Babrujsk, regime security services fired on partisans who set fire railway signals; and by late April there were at least 11 partisans detained.
+In March near Babrujsk, government security services fired on partisans who set fire railway signals; and by late April there were at least 11 partisans detained.

+The rail war in Belarus began in February 2022.
+Signaling equipment was destroyed in three Belarusian regions, and railway lines were blocked.
+As a result of these operations, the work of several branches of the Belarusian railway was disrupted.

 After the formation of the Kastuś Kalinoŭski Regiment, and their assurances that they will liberate Belarus, representatives of BYPOL stated that they would welcome a national liberation of Belarus if circumstances allow it.